awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 ```

 ::: note
-Deleting the user credentials depends on how you have stored them.
+Depending on the way you store users' credentials, you delete them differently.
 :::

 ### Optional: Encapsulate Session Handling